As with refinancing a home loan, refinancing a car loan does not suit every borrower.

 Here are five things you should consider before refinancing your car loan.

 Before refinancing your car loan, it’s important to consider the value of your vehicle.
 Typically, this will not be the amount you paid for it.
 Cars are one of those purchases which generally lose value (depreciate) over time.
-If you owe more money to the lender than what your car is currently worth, you would likely be considered a higher lending ‘risk’ and might discover it difficult to find someone willing to refinance your loan.
+If you owe more money to the lender than what your car is currently worth, you would likely be considered a higher lending ‘risk’ and might discover it difficult to find someone willing to refinance your vehicle loan.

 2. Remaining term left on your loan

 Car loan terms are almost always significantly shorter than home loan terms, with typical loan periods between one to seven years.
 To determine how soon you can refinance your car loan, you should look at your current loan length and decide if it’s worth the time, effort and potential cost of refinancing.
 For example, if you only had a year left on your car loan, refinancing could end up costing you more in fees than if you were to complete the final year of payments.

-In contrast to that, if you still had five years to go of a seven-year term and don’t believe you’re getting the best interest rate, it might be an idea to consider refinancing.
+In contrast to that, if you still had five years to go of a seven-year term and don’t believe you’re getting the best interest rate, it might be an idea to consider a refinance car loan.